HurleyWong/gridsome-starter-notes-hurley/content/posts/image-classification-with-cnn.md

 Now, run two experiments testing various network architectures:

 1. How does the number of layers affect the training process and test performance?
 Try between 2 and 5 layers.
-2. Choose one more architectural element to test (filter size, max-pool kernel size, number/dimensions of fully-connected layers, etc.).
+2. Choose one more architectural element to test (filter size, max-pool kernel size, number / dimensions of fully-connected layers, etc.).

 Generate and display the confusion matrices for the various experiments.

 #### Filter visualisation

 Now, choose the best-performing network architecture and visualise the filters from the first layer of the network.
 Compare the filters before training (random weight initialisation), halfway during training, and after training is completed.
 Normalise the filters before displaying as an image.
 The filters are 3D, but are easier to visualise when displayed in grayscale.
-You can do this using matplotlib.pyplot’s colour map argument: `plt.imshow(filter, cmap=”gray”)`
+You can do this using matplotlib.pyplot’s colour map argument: `plt.imshow(filter, cmap="gray")`

 #### Feature map visualisation